0x4447/0x4447-cli-node-cucumber/README.md

 	}
 }
 ```
-If you were to run `env-auto`, this is the output that you would see:
+This is the output that you will get.

 ```
 # Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Quisque rhoncus